butyi/sci2can/README.md

 Search "7805 replacement switching regulator" on Internet.
 Unfortunatey what I have damaged on 25V input.
 Therefore I needed to use a bit bigger one.
 This contains MP1584, with maximal input voltage 30V.
-But my plan is to use MP4560 instead, which can be used up to 55V.
+But my plan is to use MP4560 instead, which can be used up to 55V or MAX5035 up to 76V.
 There are some filter capacitors around.
 Once is at the microcontroller.
 Finally there is the optional power LED (D2).
 It shows power on state, when +5V is available.